OpenMDAO/OpenMDAO/roadmaps/2022roadmap.md

 ### Goal:

-Document the use of subproblems to hide complex internal behavior from the higher OpenMDAO model.
-Recent experience has demonstrated that this is a simple way to gain performance by reducing the size of the input/output vectors at the outer level.
+There are two ways in which we can focus on achieving larger monolithic components.
+We've experimented with the use of subproblems and by keeping a lot of their internal data out of the vectors of the outer problem, we've noticed signficant performance increases.
+We will document the use of subproblems.
+If it becomes a common pattern, then some sort of official API for them might be warranted, but it's too early to make that call.

-Writing trainging and documentation of automatic differentiation in the form of Google's `jax` as well as `sympy` and its lambdify feature.
+Developing training and documentation of automatic differentiation in the form of Google's `jax` as well as `sympy` and its lambdify feature.
 The ability to effectively use automatic differentiation is a prerequesite to computing second derivative information for those optimizers which can utilize it.

 ## Large multi-point parallelism

 We've continued to push the parallel capability of OpenMDAO and are actively developing larger and larger applications.
+In 2021 we accomplished a major overhaul of some of our distributed memory API.
+As we start to push costlier applications, we're stressing the parallization capabilities that have long-existed in OpenMDAO; distributed components and parallel groups.

 ### Goal:
 Leverage the reports system to provide better user feedback on processor utilization when running in parallel.
-Continue to improve parallel performance.
+Continue to improve parallel performance, potentially developing an API for easier control over how processors are distributed on large-scale models.

 ## Hessian Information